 The evening kicks off with an award.
-Another god of the underworld, Pluto, has been honored for his skill in processing the dead.
-You’re impressed with his well-oiled approach — first, he meets a boatload of freshly deceased on the banks of the River Styx – The River Styx was a river which formed the boundary between Earth and the Underworld – , then, as each person steps off the vessel, Pluto puts them in chains.
+Another god of the underworld and one of the many ancient Roman deities, Pluto, has been honored for his skill in processing the dead.
+You’re impressed with his well-oiled approach — first, he meets a boatload of freshly deceased on the banks of the River Styx – The River Styx was a river that formed the boundary between Earth and the Underworld -, then, as each person steps off the vessel, Pluto puts them in chains.

 Once the entire batch is ironed up, the death god takes them elsewhere to be judged.
 This process is kind of like a machine that separates the good eggs from the bad.
 Those who enjoyed sinful lives are cast into a torturous realm called Tartarus, while the good guys are dropped off in the Elysium Fields where they can be blissful forever.

 But just in case anyone gets any ideas, Pluto keeps the gates to the afterlife locked and guarded by a three-headed dog called Cerberus.
 And he also wears a helmet of invisibility — probably to sneak up on those trying to make a run for it.

 Realms: The Goddess of the underworld; the deity of death

 Family: Daughter of the famous trickster god, Loki

 Fun Fact: She has terrible siblings, including the most destructive wolf in Norse mythology